flexera-public/policy_templates/cost/azure/schedule_instance/README.md

 This policy uses `schedule` tag value for scheduling the instance.
 The format should be like `8:15-17:30;MO,TU,WE,TH,FR;America/New_York`.
 Please refer to `Schedule Tag Example` section for more details.
 On leaving the minute field blank, policy will consider the minute as `00` and same will be added to the schedule tag value.

-This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the  cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If  there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential  that is compatible with this policy.
+This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the cloud -- in order to apply this policy, you must have a credential registered in the system that is compatible with this policy.
+If there are no credentials listed when you apply the policy, please contact your cloud admin, and ask them to register a credential that is compatible with this policy.
 The information below should be consulted when creating the credential.

 ### Credential configuration